gabrieleletta97/gabrieleletta97.github.io/_pages/presentations.md

 *May 2025*

 **2nd Verona Early Career Workshop in Economics** <br>
-Department of Economics - University of Verona, Italy  <br>
+Department of Economics, University of Verona, Italy  <br>
 *May 2025*

 **1st Workshop IdEP in Sustainable Economics (WISE)** <br>